Shake with ice then strain into glass. Garnish with lemon twist (not expressed) and candied ginger.

 Shake with ice then strain into glass.
 Garnish with lemon (express oil optional).

 I have had some umeshu liqueur, which comes from Japanese plums, for a while, but hadn’t yet utilized them in a cocktail.
 I went with a gin in the end, but think this could work equally well or even better with Japanese whisky.
-The ginger and lemon gave some spice and acid, and the bitters reigned in the sweetness of the ume, which I wanted to make sure had lots of presence.
+The ginger and lemon gave some spice and acid, and the bitters reined in the sweetness of the ume, which I wanted to make sure had lots of presence.

 The name had an interesting development.
 Originally I had a name of Indigo Kimono, but as you can see from the pic that wasn’t going to work.
 In researching ume, I mistakenly looked at umeboshi, which is the pickled version of the plum.
 Umeboshi are tsukemono, the larger group of pickled fruits and veggies.
 Tsu Kimono seemed too good of a coincidental name, and tsu means “one” in Japanese (though I don’t think you’d put these together in this way actually).